-Tadafusa knives are manufactured in Niigata City.
+Tadafusa knives are manufactured in Sanjo, Niigata Prefecture.
 This is an area famous for producing the finest sake in Japan and a traditional centre for tool and knife forging.
 Knives and booze together at last, what a great idea.

 The blade is made from a core of hard SLD steel and clad with soft stainless steel.
-In my mind, this is a great method of manufacturing kitchen knives.
+This is a great method of manufacturing kitchen knives.
 Softer stainless steel acts as a blanket and protects harder steel in the core from breaking or even shattering into pieces.

-SLD steel is originally designed for cutting steels by Hitachi steel.
+SLD steel is originally designed for cutting other steels by Hitachi.
 It contains about 1.5% of carbon for HRC 60-62, as well as 11-13% of Chromium for stain resistance.
-This means this steel retains edge as long as carbon steels and is stainless.
+This means this steel retains edge as long as carbon steels and but is more stainless.

 These Tadafusa knives feature a tapered tang for great balance.
 A female industrial designer Fumie Shibata, who input female perspective to kitchen knives, designs this whole line.
 The handle is made with a semi-charcoaled chestnut wood handle to make it very sanitary and corrosion-resistant.